Hedging Bets on Favourites

 The winnings would be as follows (based on an each-way price of 1/4 the odds for places 1, 2 and 3):

-Of course, if the horse wins then both bets pay out resulting in a return of €74.25 which gives a profit of €56.25 (€74.25 - €18.00).
-However, if the selection finishes second of third, the return is €20.25, giving a profit of €2.25.
-In both cases, a profit is guaranteed as long as the horse finishes in the top three.
+Of course, if the horse wins then both bets pay out resulting in a potential return of €74.25 which gives a profit of €56.25 (€74.25 - €18.00).
+However, if the selection finishes second of third, the potential return is €20.25, giving a profit of €2.25.
+In both cases, a profit is made as long as the horse finishes in the top three.
 But remember, if the horse finishes outside of the top three, the bet is lost.

 While the each-way bet is a ready-made way of hedging a bet in a horse race, other sports offer similar bets that offer the bettor a safety net.
 For example, the “Draw no Bet” in football gives you your money back if the favourite does not win and the game is drawn.